MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 5. Select the rows that you want to delete and then on the command bar, select **Delete**.

 ## Step 5.
-Apply the new sync filter template
+Apply the new sync filter

 Once the old filters are deleted, now you can apply the new Outlook filter template.